Aeldit/Cyan/docs/COMMANDS.md

         └── other -> Displays the description of the 'other' options
 ```

 ## II).
-Other commands
+Teleportation

-> These commands are the main part of the mod
+- /bed → teleports the player executing the command to its bed or respawn anchor

-- /bed
+- /surface → teleports the player executing the command to the highest block on its position

-- /kgi
+## III).
+Misc

-- /surface
+- /kgi → removes items floating on the ground in the default radius (in chunks), or in the specified radius